Dr Dan O'Neill

 - Position: Associate Professor in Ecological Economics

-- Areas of expertise: ecological macroeconomics; policies for sustainability; environmental, social, and economic indicators; relationships between resource use and human well-being; employment and computer automation
+- Areas of expertise: ecological economics; policies for sustainability; environmental, social, and economic indicators; relationships between resource use and human well-being; planetary health

 - Email: D.ONeill@leeds.ac.uk

 - Location: 11.113 School of Earth and Environment

 - Website: YouTube | A Good Life For All Within Planetary Boundaries | Twitter | Googlescholar | ORCID

 I am an Associate Professor at the University of Leeds, President of the European Society for Ecological Economics, and Visiting Researcher at the University of Barcelona.
 My research focuses on the relationships between resource use and human well-being, and the changes that would be needed to achieve a sustainable economy within planetary boundaries.

 One of the ideas that I have explored in depth is the concept of a 'steady-state economy'.
 Simply put, this is an economy where resource use and waste emissions are stabilised, and kept within ecological limits.
 Stabilising resource use may have important consequences for national economies, and I investigate how to manage these in my research.
 Some of the changes that may be required are explored in my book Enough Is Enough: Building a Sustainable Economy in a World of Finite Resources (co-authored with Rob Dietz), which has also been made into a short documentary film by UK film-maker Tom Bliss.